-Completed Transaction
+Completed Transactions

-During the three months ended September 30, 2021, the Company entered into a third amendment to its acquisition agreement (the "Camarillo Acquisition Agreement") regarding the Camarillo Asset Acquisition.
+During the year ended December 31, 2021, the Company entered into a third amendment to its acquisition agreement (the "Camarillo Acquisition Agreement") regarding the purchase of certain real property in Camarillo, California.
 The purchase price was amended to \$93,000,000 payable in cash.
-The Company further entered into a fourth amendment to the Camarillo Acquisition Agreement in which fixed assets in the amount of \$110,000 were added to the net assets acquired and consideration to be credited to the sellers at closing, and the parties agreed to afford the sellers more time to obtain terminations to UCC-1 financing statements with respect to certain personal property conveyed as part of the Camarillo Asset Acquisition.
-The Company paid the total cash purchase price on closing on September 14, 2021 ("Closing Date").
-As consideration for the option right to purchase certain real property in conjunction with the Camarillo Acquisition Agreement (the "Option Right"), the Company issued 6,500,000 Equity Shares with an aggregate value of \$29,250,000 on the Closing Date.
-In addition to the Equity Shares issued for the Option Right on the Closing Date, the Company is obligated to issue up to 3,500,000 Equity Shares as a contingent payment, and a potential earnout fee of up to \$75,000,000, payable in Equity Shares, if certain conditions and financial metrics are met.
+The Company further entered into a fourth amendment to the Camarillo Acquisition Agreement in which fixed assets in the amount of \$110,000 were added to the net assets acquired and consideration to be credited to the sellers at closing, and the parties agreed to afford the sellers more time to obtain terminations to UCC-1 financing statements with respect to certain personal property conveyed as part of the asset acquisition.
+The Company paid the total cash purchase price on closing on September 14, 2021 ("Camarillo Closing Date").
+As consideration for the option right to purchase certain real property in conjunction with the Camarillo Acquisition Agreement (the "Option Right"), the Company issued 6,500,000 Equity Shares with an aggregate value of \$29,250,000 on the Camarillo Closing Date.
+In addition to the Equity Shares issued for the Option Right on the Camarillo Closing Date, the Company is obligated to issue up to 3,500,000 Equity Shares as a contingent payment, and a potential earnout fee of up to \$75,000,000, payable in Equity Shares, if certain conditions and financial metrics are met.

-The Company recorded \$19,847,000 as a capital addition to property and equipment and as a liability, which is included in contingent earnout liabilities in the accompanying Financial Statements as of September 30, 2021.
-The value of the contingent consideration is based upon the potential earn out of the facilities' adjusted earnings during the earnout period and is measured at fair value using discounted cash flow model that is based on unobservable inputs.
+The Company recorded \$19,847,000 as a capital addition to property and equipment and as a component of contingent shares and earnout liabilities in the Consolidated Balance Sheets in the Financial Statements.
+As of December 31, 2021, the fair value of the contingent earnout was \$22,571,000 which reflected an increase in fair value of \$2,724,000 during the year ended December 31, 2021.
+This is included as component of change in fair value of contingent liabilities in the accompanying Consolidated Statements of Operations in the Financial Statements.
+The value of the contingent consideration is based upon the potential earn out of the facilities' adjusted earnings during the earnout period and is measured at fair value using a discounted cash flow model that is based on unobservable inputs.

-The Company capitalized the fair value of the purchase Option Right during the nine months ended September 30, 2021.
-As a result of the Company's obligation to issue up to the 3,500,000 Equity Shares as a contingent payment if certain conditions and financials metrics are met, as discussed in the paragraph above, the Company initially recorded \$14,973,000 as a liability, which is included in contingent earnout liabilities in the accompanying Financial Statements as of September 30, 2021.
+The Company capitalized the fair value of the purchase Option Right during the year ended December 31, 2021.
+As a result of the Company's obligation to issue up to the 3,500,000 Equity Shares as a contingent payment if certain conditions and financials metrics are met, as discussed in the paragraph above, the Company initially valued and recorded \$14,973,000, as a component in contingent shares and earnout liabilities in the Consolidated Balance Sheets in the Financial Statements.
+As of December 31, 2021, the fair value of the contingent payment was \$13,485,500 and included as a component in contingent shares and earnout liabilities in the accompanying Consolidated Balance Sheet of the Financial Statements as of December 31, 2021.
+The Company recorded a decrease in fair value of \$1,487,500 during the year ended December 31, 2021 and is included as component of change in fair value of contingent liabilities in the accompanying Consolidated Statements of Operations in the Financial Statements.
 The value of the contingent consideration is based upon the value of the Company's Equity Shares, the probability of future events occurring and other unobservable inputs.

-On August 23, 2021, the Company received \$1,000,000 from an investor prior to receiving shares.
-Subsequent to September 30, 2021, the Company issued 100,000 Equity Shares to the investor.
+On August 23, 2021, the Company received \$1,500,000 from an investor prior to receiving Subordinate Voting Shares.
+During the year ended December 31, 2021, the Company issued 150,000 Equity Shares to said investor.